karthikab87-jpg/Python_journey_to-_success/README.md

 - This assignment covers basic Python concepts including list accessing, dictionary creation and modification, set operations,and conditional statements using if, elif, and else.

+### Assignment 3

+### Loop & Functions

+- Created a multiplication table using a for loop and range().
+- Created a BMI Calculator using a function, user input, and the BMI formula.
+- Practiced loops, functions, parameters, return statements, and basic calculations.